daangn/kdt/language/README.md

 ## Structure

-KDT defines three types of tokens, **"scale tokens"**, **"static tokens"**, and **"semantic tokens"**.
+KDT defines two types of tokens, **"scale tokens"** and **"semantic tokens"**.

-scale (and static) token is for low-level definition.

-The purpose of scale tokens is to define a finite number symbols and make it platform-agnostic by hiding display details behind of it.
+The scale token is for low-level definition.
+Its purpose of the scale token is to define a finite number symbols and make it platform-agnostic by hiding display details behind of it.

 The value bound to the scale token may depends on application context or user preferences.
-If it always need a fixed value regardless of context, you can define a static token.
+If it always need a fixed value regardless of context, you can define it as a **static token**.

-semantic token is for high-level definition.
-It abstracts the token by giving it a unique meaning so designers and others can have same language.
+The semantic token is for high-level definition.
+It abstracts the token by giving it a unique meaning so designers and developers can have same language.

 ![Overview of design token strcucture](docs/images/overview.png)